mrcepid-rap/QC_workflow/.github/README.md

 ### 5a.
 Setting Genetic Data:

-Building the set of files in item (1) above, also requires some pre-build data.
+Building the set of files in item (1) above, also requires some pre-built data.
 We document how to generate these files below.

 #### WES Samples List